xwl42/tp/docs/UserGuide.md

 Here, `STATUS` is "y" for completed and "n" for not completed.

 **Examples:**
-- `marke 1 ei/1 s/y` — Marks Exercise 1 as *done* for the 1st student.
+- Marks Exercise 1 as done for the 1st student: `marke 1 ei/1 s/y`.
-- `marke 2:5 ei/3 s/n` — Marks Exercise 3 as *not done* for students 2 through 5.
+- Marks Exercise 3 as not done for students 2 through 5: `marke 2:5 ei/3 s/n`.

 <box type="warning">